-We extended advances amounting to US\$85,000 to Mr. Hao Cheng in 2013 and US\$10,000 to Mr. Shenglong Zou and US\$7,000 to Mr. Chuan Wang in 2014.
+We extended advances amounting to RMB60,000 to Mr. Shenglong Zou and RMB7,000 to Mr. Chuan Wang in 2014.
 These advances were used for general business purposes, to set up certain companies in the PRC which we plan to use to conduct a part of our business and consolidate into the financial statements of our company in the future.
-All the advances to Mr. Hao Cheng were unsecured, interest-free and have no repayment terms.
-As of the December 31, 2014, all the advances to Mr. Hao Cheng have been fully repaid, although the advances to Mr. Shenglong Zou and Mr. Chuan Wang remain outstanding.
+As of the December 31, 2015, the advances to Mr. Shenglong Zou and Mr. Chuan Wang remain outstanding.